thousandbrainsproject/tbp.monty/rfcs/0000_conducting_research_while_building_a_stable_platform.md

 ## Prototypes

 The main goal of a prototype is to provide feedback for the Thousand Brains Theory.
-By explicitly not merging prototypes, we shorten the feedback loop:
+By explicitly not merging prototypes into the main `tbp.monty` repository, we shorten the feedback loop:

 ```mermaid
 ---